On the stabilization of the topological complexity of graph braid groups: The main result

 The pith of Proposition \ref{prop:detection} is contained in the following two lemmas.

 \begin{lemma} Let $W$ be a set of essential vertices as above.
 For $w\in W$, the composite $(q_w)_*\circ \tau_W^a$ is trivial on the factor of $\mathbb{Z}^W$ indexed by $v\in W$ if either $v\neq w$ or $a=1$ and $v\in W_2$. \end{lemma} \begin{proof} By construction, if $a=1$ and $v\in W_2$, then the restriction of $\tau^a_W$ to the factor in question factors through the homomorphism induced by $\varphi_v^1$, which is a constant map.
 In the case $v\neq w$, the argument is essentially identical to that of \cite[Lem.
-6.1]{Knudsen:TCPGBGSM}, the essential point being that the image of the embedding $\varphi_v^a:\stargraph{d(v)}\to \graf$ is contained in the closed star of $v$, hence disjoint from the open star of $w$ by our assumption on the subdivision of $\graf$. \end{proof}
+6.1]{Knudsen:TCPGBGSM}, the essential point being that the image of the embedding $\varphi_v^a:\stargraph{d(v)}\to \graf$ is contained in the closed star of $v$, hence disjoint from the open star of $w$ by our assumption on the subdivision of $\graf$, whence it follows that the composite $q_w\circ\varphi_v^a$ is constant. \end{proof}

 \begin{lemma} Fix $v\in W$.
 For $a\in\{0,1\}$ the following composite homomorphisms have disjoint conjugates: Moreover, each composite is injective provided $a=0$ or $v\notin W_2$. \end{lemma} \begin{proof} We treat the disjointness claim first.
 Suppose first that $v\in W_0$.
 We have the commutative diagram of spaces { }where the unmarked horizontal maps are either induced maps or sink stabilization.
 For commutativity, we again use that the image of $\varphi_w^a$ is disjoint from the open star of $v$ for $w\neq v$.
 According to Lemma \ref{lem:local calculation}, each of the resulting composite maps $S^1\to B_{k(W)}(\stargraph{d(v)}/\partial)$ induces an injection on fundamental groups.
 Thus, by Lemma \ref{lem:disjointness homomorphism}(1), it suffices to show that these induced homomorphisms have disjoint conjugates for $a\in\{0,1\}$, but this was proven in Lemma \ref{lem:local calculation} by commutativity.
 The case of $v\in W_1$ is essentially the same, with Lemma \ref{lem:other local calculation} playing the role of Lemma \ref{lem:local calculation} (here we use our assumption on the orderings of edges at separating vertices).
 For $v\in W_2$, there is nothing to prove, since the homomorphism for $a=1$ is trivial in this case.